StefCoders/rpi-dab-tx/README.md

 1. Login again into your virtual session: `vagrant ssh`

 ## Setting the odr-mmbTools software up
+1. I strongly suggest you change the password with the command **passwd**
-1. Set the proper timezone on the raspberry.
+2. Set the proper timezone on the raspberry.
 You can identify the timezone values with the command **timedatectl list-timezones**
 ```
 sudo timedatectl set-timezone your_timezone
 ```
-2. Clone this repository
+3. Clone this repository
 ```
 sudo apt update
 sudo apt install -y git
 cd
 git clone https://github.com/colisee/rpi-dab-tx.git
 ```
-3. Run the installation script:
+4. Run the installation script:
 ```
 bash rpi-dab-tx/install.sh
 ```